Home » Types of Food » Bread, Cookies & Pastries » Zimtsterne: German Cinnamon Stars (German Christmas Cookies)

 Barbara sent me a translated page for this German Christmas cookie recipe, which had the ingredients, but was missing the baking instructions.

-Another nutty Christmas cookie recipe you may enjoy: Almond bread.
+Another nutty Christmas cookie recipe you may enjoy: Australian almond biscuits.

 Australian Almond Bread Cookie Biscuit Biscotti recipe